-The area remained rural in character through the first half of the 19th century.
+Far removed from the center of New York City's early population at the tip of Manhattan, the area now known as the Upper East Side remained rural in character through the first half of the 19th century.
 Most of the area was originally owned by the City of New York, which had been granted "all the waste, vacant, unpatented, and unappropriated land" under the Dongan Charter of 1686.
 The city maintained possession of these Common Lands for over a century, occasionally selling off small parcels to raise funds for the municipality.